Oregon Rural Volunteer EMS Provider Tax Credit

 To receive the credit you will need to complete an application to determine eligibility.

 If your service has been determined eligible, you will be sent a renewal form automatically every December to your home address.
 Please inform our office if you change your home address.
 If you claim the credit on your tax return without submitting an application or renewal, the Oregon Department of Revenue will deny the credit.

-The electronic filing code for those who have received their annual confirmation notice is 742.
+The electronic filing code for those who have received their annual confirmation notice for all years up to and including 2014 is 742.
+Beginning with 2015, the code is 812.
 You must apply for and renew annually in order to file your state taxes with this code.